dellavecchia/Java-MicroServ-Project/README.md

 ```

 ## Business Rules
-- It's only possible to create products with a positive value of price;
+- It is only possible to create products with a positive value of price;
 - It's not possible to search products that aren't available;
-- It's not possible to insert descriptions with less than 50 characters.
+- It's not possible to insert descriptions with less than 50 characters. (@Size)

 # Warehouse-ms